-- By completing the Registration Amendments and Verification Form (RAV01) on eFiling (excluding Customs and Excise)
+- On eFiling, complete the Registration Amendments and Verification Form (RAV01) (for Customs and Excise, see below).

-- On the SARS MobiApp by tapping on the Profile Management tab.
+- Use the SARS MobiApp and open the Profile Management tab.

-- In person at any SARS branch if you’re not registered on eFiling (this may require you to make an appointment).
+- Visit any SARS branch if you are not registered on eFiling (to visit a branch, please make an appointment).

-Please note: Customs and Excise clients should visit their nearest SARS Customs branch for the registering and update of banking detail changes as these changes cannot be performed on eFiling.
-A completed DA 185 – Application form – Registration and licensing of Customs and Excise Clients – External Form and applicable supporting documents must be submitted at a branch.
-When requesting banking detail changes via email or by making an appointment at a SARS branch, we will:
+Customs and Excise clients: visit your nearest SARS Customs branch to register and update your banking details (these changes cannot be made on eFiling).
+Complete the DA 185 application form and submit it with your supporting documents at a SARS branch.
+If you ask us to change your details through email or by making an appointment at a SARS branch, we will:

-- Confirm the person(s) requesting the changes is authorised to do so.
+- Confirm that those requesting the changes are authorised to do so.

 Who can change banking details?

-- The “Authority on Special Power of Attorney by Tax Practitioner” presented to the staff member is NOT acceptable for updating banking details.
+- SARS will not accept the “Authority of Special Power of Attorney by Tax Practitioner” form to change banking details.

-SARS will allow a once-off instruction to add or change banking details for an Entity other than the above mentioned group under unique circumstances.
+In some cases, SARS will allow a once-off instruction to change banking details by someone other than a registered representative or tax practitioner.
 See the list of exceptions and the supporting documents (relevant material) needed.